Chenning-Tao/chenning-tao.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

-I'm a second-year PhD student at College of Computer Science and Technology, Zhejiang University, working under the supervision of [Prof. Jianwei Yin](https://person.zju.edu.cn/0001038) and [Prof. Liqiang Lu](https://liqianglu-zju.github.io/).
+I'm a third-year PhD student at College of Computer Science and Technology, Zhejiang University, working under the supervision of [Prof. Jianwei Yin](https://person.zju.edu.cn/0001038) and [Prof. Liqiang Lu](https://liqianglu-zju.github.io/).
 My research mainly focuses on computer architecture.

 ### Education